-LATEST COMMERCIAL HIGH-SPEED DATA ACQUISITION SYSTEM USES SIGNETICS UTILOGIC The increasing application of large computers as central processors in industrial operations is making accurate, high-speed data acquisition systems more important than ever before.
+LATEST COMMERCIAL HIGH-SPFFD DATA ACQUISITION SYSTEM USES SIGNETICS UTILOGIC

+The increasing application of large computers as central processors in industrial operations is making accurate, high-speed data acquisition systems more important than ever before.
 One of the most recent of these systems to become commercially available is the SOLAR System (Serialized On-Line Automatic Recording), designed and produced by Data Pathing Inc. of Palo Alto, California.

-The basic system consists of a programmed receiver incorpor-ating a magnetic recorder and fifteen transmitters which may be located at widely separated points and interconnected by a single pair of wires.
-Up to the minute reports on material movement, work-in-process, machine and operator utilization, order location, inventory, etc., can be magnetically recorded at the receiver for later processing, or routed from the receiver to a central processor for immediate analysis.
-The system logic is implemented with Signetics LU-Series Uti-logic elements. selected for their high noise immunity, capacitive drive capability, and the ease with which they interface.
+The basic system consists of a programmed receiver incorporating a magnetic recorder and fifteen transmitters which may be located at widely separated points and interconnected by a single pair of wires.
+Up-to-the-minute reports on material movement, work in process, machine and operator utilization, order location, inventory, etc., can be magnetically recorded at the receiver for later processing, or routed from the receiver to a central processor for immediate analysis.

+The system logic is implemented with Signetics LU-Series Utilogic elements. selected for their high noise immunity, capacitive drive capability, and the ease with which they interface.
 The low cost per function and the very high functional density provided by Utilogic have made it economically and physically feasible to incorporate system design features that would otherwise be prohibitive.
-Among the self-checking features incorporated in DPI's SOLAR system: - An active visual display at each transmitter which tells the operator exactly what data is wanted and the order in which to enter it via a simple ten-key board.
-An introducte shock on transmission ensurements - (2) An immediate check on transmission accuracy. - (3) A continuing check on transmitter condition which auto-matically removes a defective transmitter from the line and signals for the maintenance man.
+Among the self-checking features incorporated in DPI's SOLAR system:

+(1) An active visual display at each transmitter which tells the operator exactly what data is wanted and the order in which to enter it via a simple ten-key board.

+An immediate check on transmission accuracy.

+(2) An immediate check on transmission accuracy.

+(3) A continuing check on transmitter condition which automatically removes a defective transmitter from the line and signals for the maintenance man.

 To date, no Utilogic element failures have been reported in either the earliest prototypes or the first production models of the SOLAR System.
-One particular feature of Utilogic elements the SOLAR System.
-One particular reature of Utilogic elements which has won DPI's unqualified approval has been a number of practical demonstrations that they are, indeed, immune to damage by accidental shorts.
+One particular feature of Utilogic elements which has won DPI's unqualified approval has been a number of practical demonstrations that they are, indeed, immune to damage by accidental shorts.
 The type of "probe accident" or "debugging error" that commonly causes a continual loss of discrete semiconductor devices in new systems development has no effect on Utilogic.
-Circle No. 251 on Reader Service Card.

-See the Signetics showcase of new products at the IEEE show "INNOVATION" March 21-24, 1966 Signetics booths 2J40 and 2J42 on the second floor of the New York Coliseum
+See the Signetics showcase of new products at the IEEE show "INNOVATION" March 21-24, 1966

+Signetics booths 2J40 and 2J42 on the second floor of the New York Coliseum